What are Driver Vehicle Inspection Reports (DVIR)?

 What Can You Expect During a Roadside Inspection?

-You can be pulled over anywhere by a state trooper or DOT officer anywhere on the side of the road, weigh stations or truck stops.
+You can be pulled over anywhere by a state trooper or DOT officer anywhere on the side of the road, at weigh stations, or at truck stops.

 It is your duty, as a driver, to act professionally throughout the whole process.
 The DOT officer is alert from the moment you open the side door of the driver and engage in conversation.